webpack-contrib/css-loader/README.md

 ## Contributing

+We welcome all contributions!

-Please take a moment to read our contributing guidelines if you haven't yet done so.
+If you are new here, please take a moment to review our contributing guidelines before submitting issues or pull requests.

 [CONTRIBUTING](./.github/CONTRIBUTING.md)